FDU State Authorizations

 State Authorization Status for Distance Learning Programs

-FDU distance learning programs are authorized through the National Council for State Authorization Reciprocity Agreements (NC-SARA) for all states with the exception of: California, Florida, and Massachusetts, the District of Columbia, and the Commonwealth of Puerto Rico.
+FDU distance learning programs are authorized through the National Council for State Authorization Reciprocity Agreements (NC-SARA) for all states with the exception of: California, Massachusetts, and the Commonwealth of Puerto Rico.
 Students living in one of these jurisdictions should refer to the information below to determine whether you may enroll in a distance learning program at FDU.

 Students from California may enroll in any FDU distance learning program.
 Under current law, Fairleigh Dickinson University is not required to seek formal approval to offer fully online distance learning programs, including those that include internships or practicums.